Smertig/banana/master/_sources/api/tg/types/location.rst.txt

    .. cpp:member:: optional_t<integer_t> proximity_alert_radius

    Optional.
-Maximum distance for proximity alerts about approaching another chat member, in meters.
+The maximum distance for proximity alerts about approaching another chat member, in meters.
 For sent live locations only.